Installing this floating glass sculpture ‘Woman Holding Space for Kiddo’ in it’s new forever home♥️

 So Honored to Announce-

-Another wonderful honor—one of my Breastplates was selected for the juried “Artists Choice Show” at the San Francisco Women Artist Gallery!
-Opening October 12th, 2-4pm.
-Please come join us for that afternoon or stop in anytime through October 31st.
+Another wonderful honor was having one of my Breastplateslates selected for the juried “Artists Choice Show” at the San Francisco Women Artist Galle

-It’s been a real flurry of preparation and I’m so grateful my health has allowed me the energy to do it all.
-I’ve loved every minute of following this creative journey.
+The past few months has been a fun flurry of preparation, installation and wonderful responses to my work and I’m deeply grateful for the people who’ve invested in my work and also that my health allowed me the energy to do it all.
+I’ve love every minute of following this creative journey.
 And I hope you too are finding ways to feel buoyed by life in these tricky times.

 Follow me on Instagram or Facebook if you’d like to see more of my process and progress.